-Impacts on slope are identified by ground survey traverses and more recently using airborne light detection and ranging (lidar) sensing technology which provides high accuracy topographic survey enabling landform changes to be tracked over time, including creek slope, width and depth.
+Predicted impacts on slope will be confirmed by ground survey traverses and airborne light detection and ranging (lidar) sensing technology.
+This will allow landform changes to be tracked with high accuracy over time; including creek slope, width and depth.

 6.1.2 Hillslope erosion and ponding